MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 #### Advanced preferences

-* Enable split action bar.
-On recent phones the action bar will be split in a top and bottom part, with the bottom bar containing the buttons.
-This typically allows more buttons to be displayed, however does use more of the screen.
-Turning this off will move the buttons to the top bar.
-Note: you need to restart Vespucci for the change to take effect.
 * Always show context menu.
 When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
 Default: off (used to be on).
 * Enable light theme.
 On modern devices this is turned on by default.
 While you can enable it for older Android versions the style is likely to be inconsistent.
 * Show statistics.
 Will show some statistics for debugging, not really useful.
 Default: off (used to be on).